-A shell script is available for the installation of nvm on the Ubuntu 20.04 Linux system.
+A shell script is available for the installation of nvm on Fedora Linux systems.
 Open a terminal on your system or connect a remote system using SSH.
 Use the following commands to install curl on your system, then run the nvm installer script.

 sudo dnf install curl